 - Burning or pain in the feet when laying down, that can disturb sleep

 - Wounds that have issues healing

 3. It increases your risk of heart conditions.
-Because of the increased risk of blockages, your chances of cardiovascular complications are 3 times higher than average.
+Because of the increased risk of coronary blockages, your chances of cardiovascular complications are three times higher than average.
 If you have PAD, talk to your doctor to determine your risk for heart attacks or heart failure.
 Your treatment might vary depending on those factors.